-- 14.1 In each stationary source operating report required by Condition sinsert Operating Report condition number>, include - the dates, EU ID(s), and results when an 18-minute opacity observation was a. greater than the applicable threshold criterion in Condition 3.1e. - a summary of the results of any PM testing and visible emissions observations b. conducted under Condition 12. - 14.2 Report as excess emissions, in accordance with Condition <insert Excess Emissions and Permit Deviations condition number>, any time the results of a source test for PM exceeds the PM emission limit stated in Condition 7.
+- 14.1 In each operating report required by Condition <insert Operating Report condition number>, include for the period covered by the report: - the dates, EU ID(s), and results when an 18-minute opacity observation was a. greater than the applicable threshold criterion in Condition 12.1. - a summary of the results of any PM testing and visible emissions observations b. conducted under Condition 12. - 14.2 Report as excess emissions, in accordance with Condition insert Excess Emissions and Permit Deviations condition number>, any time the results of a source test for PM exceeds the PM emission limit stated in Condition 7.

-VE & PM MR&R for Dual Fuel-Fired Sources, EU ID(s)
+VE & PM MR&R for Dual Fuel-Fired Emission Units, EU ID(s) <insert EU ID numbers>

-- The Permittee shall monitor, record and report the monthly hours of operation when operating on a back-up liquid fuel. - 15.1 If EU ID(s) < insert EU ID numbers > do not exceed 400 hours of operations per calendar year per source on a back-up liquid fuel, monitoring of compliance for visible emissions and particulate matter is not required.
-Monitoring shall consist of an annual compliance certification under Condition <insert Annual Compliance Certification condition number> with Conditions 1.1 and 7. - 15.2 EU ID(s) < insert EU ID numbers > are subject to the liquid fuel monitoring requirements described in Conditions 3 and 9 if operations exceed 400 hours per calendar year per emission unit on a back-up liquid fuel. - 15.3 The Permittee must notify the department and begin monitoring the affected emission unit according to Conditions 3 and 9 no later than 15 days after the end of a calendar month in which the cumulative hours of operation for the calendar year exceed 400 hours on a back-up liquid fuel. - 15.4 Report under Condition <insert Excess Emissions and Permit Deviations condition number> if the Permittee fails to comply with Condition 15.3.
+- The Permittee shall monitor, record and report the monthly hours of operation when 15. operating on a back-up liquid fuel. - 15.1 For any of EU ID(s) < insert EU ID numbers > that does not exceed 400 hours of operations per calendar year on a back-up liquid fuel, monitoring of compliance for visible emissions and particulate matter is not required for that emission unit and monitoring shall consist of an annual certification under Condition . - 15.2 For any of EU IDs <insert EU ID numbers>, notify the Department and begin monitoring the affected emission unit according to Condition 15.3 no later than 15 days after the end of a calendar month in which the cumulative hours of operation for the calendar year exceed any multiple of 400 hours on a back-up liquid fuel.
+If the observation exceeds the limit in Condition 1, monitor as described in Condition 9 or 12, as applicable by the type of emission unit.
+If the observation does not exceed the limit in Condition 1, no additional monitoring is required until the cumulative hours of operation exceed each subsequent multiple of 400 hours on back-up liquid fuel during a calendar year2.